-Nice example of the 1823 edition of Carey & Lea's map of Michigan, the first map of Michigan Territory.
+Nice example of Carey & Lea's map, the first printed map of Michigan Territory.

 Henry Charles Carey (1793-1879) was an American geography publisher and businessman.
 He was the son of Mathew Carey and carried on the family publishing company in partnership with his brother-in-law, Isaac Lea.
 Henry worked in his father’s business from a young age.
 At twelve, he managed a store selling his father’s publications.
 At fifteen, he was the firm’s financial manager.
 In 1817, he became a junior partner, which changed the company’s name to Carey & Son.